 Today I’m more active than ever attending classes in aerobics, line dancing, yoga, weight training, and going to the gym.
 I have more energy than even my children in their 30’s, thanks to my active lifestyle and taking a line of appropriate nutritional supplements.

 I get excited about learning new things and for the past couple of years, I’ve been learning about and practicing a modality of energy healing called, “Cellular Response.”
 It brings me much joy to be able to help people get their bodies to heal itself.
 Recently, I was introduced to Emotional Freedom Technique or EFT and it excites me because it is something I can share with my clients.
-More recently, I began studying the Yuen Method and the Emotion Code.
+More recently, I began studying the Yuen Method, the Emotion Code, and the Body Code.

 Given that I’ve been able to truly enjoy a healthy lifestyle, my passion is to spread this joy.
 I watch seniors and baby boomers who should really be enjoying the prime of their life, but instead are struggling with health issues.
 Hence, I created the Gracefully Age Program where I serve as your accountability partner offering you support and encouragement in a multi-faceted program.